 Whatever your desire, we are committed to helping you discover if fostering is a good choice for your family.
 The need is great in ALL Wisconsin counties.
 If you meet the basic foster parent requirements, we would love to speak with you.

-After reading the qualify to be a foster parent page, call or contact us to get started.
+After reading the qualify to be a foster parent page, call or submit an inquiry below to get started.
 We answer calls and respond to inquiries very quickly and look forward to speaking with you.

-Our New Foster Parent Advisor has both professional and personal foster parenting experience to help you make the best decision for your family.
-She will provide further details on qualifications, our kids, support services, and much more.
-The call is casual and there is no pressure to get licensed.
-Most importantly, we want you to be comfortable asking questions.
+Our New Foster Parent Advisor has professional and personal foster parenting experience to help you make the best decision for your family.
+She will provide further details on qualifications, our kids, foster parent training, support services, etc. The call is casual, and there is no pressure to commit to fostering.

-Now that you have the answers and details needed, we will send you an electronic application and questionnaire.
-Completing the application typically takes less than 30 minutes.
+An application will be sent after the initial phone call.
+Completing the application takes less than 30 minutes.
 Upon receipt and approval of your application, we will begin background checks, fingerprints, and reference paperwork.

-During Step 2, applicants begin the required online Wisconsin foster parent pre-placement training.
-The course includes short videos and is a great introduction to being a Wisconsin foster parent.
+During Step 2, applicants begin the required online video training.
+The Wisconsin foster parent pre-placement training consists of seven short videos and is an excellent introduction to Wisconsin foster care.

-Upon receipt of a favorable background check and references, the first interview is scheduled.
-Additionally, there will be several required home visits.
-The licensing specialist will conduct phone interviews as well as in-person visits.
+Our licensing specialist will conduct phone interviews as well as in-person visits.
+The first home visit is scheduled upon receiving favorable background checks and references.
 All interviews and visits are professional and confidential.

 In addition, we will guide you through the legal requirements of preparing your home to welcome foster children.